DFE-Digital/architecture/common-components/index.md

 __Documentation__

 Read the [Operating Model](https://educationgovuk.sharepoint.com/:w:/r/sites/lveesfa00073/_layouts/15/Doc.aspx?sourcedoc=%7b5E35BFD1-44C0-478B-81AA-368CAEED4CC3%7d&file=SharedCRM_Service_Operating_Model%20v0.1.docx&action=default&mobileredirect=true&CID=D33D9D75-C993-40C8-AAF5-449A95931FD9&wdLOR=c43C81DA6-1EF4-4B25-B4E7-F798DB011FE5) for more information about the solution design, security, availability, support and governance.
-If you need access to this document, please contact Matt Morgan.
+If you need access to this document, please contact [Matt Morgan](https://eur.delve.office.com/?u=2bea9bd4-72ee-4174-850b-f6531174a2c7&v=work).

 __Support__

 The Enterprise CRM is supported internally by a central team within CIPS.
 The team uses the ServiceNow toolset to manage the support of this service and follow DfE’s central service management processes.

-To report an issue with the service, log a ticket via the [Service Portal](https://dfe.service-now.com/serviceportal); the team are available from 08:00 – 22:00 hrs Monday to Friday, excluding English public holidays.
+To report an issue with the service, log a ticket via the [Service Portal](https://dfe.service-now.com/serviceportal).
+The team are available from 08:00 – 22:00 hrs Monday to Friday, excluding UK public holidays.
 If the service desk is unable to resolve your query, the issue will be passed to a specialist technical team.

 __Roadmap__

 DfE customers already using the Enterprise CRM or undergoing a transition to adopt the service include:
-- National Apprenticeship Service (NAS – 267 users)
+- National Apprenticeship Service (267 users)
 - ESFA Customer Service Team (1076 users)

 The Enterprise CRM is tailored to meet unique customer requirements in every new deployment.
 A range of enhanced solution features are also planned, these include: